mehul-m-prajapati/zestAI/README.md

 It offers a range of features designed to boost creativity and productivity:

-* *User Authentication: Secure sign-up, sign-in, and profile management powered by **Clerk*.
+* *User Authentication*: Secure sign-up, sign-in, and profile management powered by **Clerk*.
-* *Subscription Billing: Premium subscriptions managed through **Clerks billing features* to unlock access to advanced AI capabilities.
+* *Subscription Billing*: Premium subscriptions managed through **Clerks billing features* to unlock access to advanced AI capabilities.
 * *Article Generator*: Generate high-quality articles by simply providing a title and desired length.
 * *Blog Title Generator*: Get catchy and SEO-friendly blog titles from a keyword and category.
 * *Image Generator*: Create stunning visuals from a text prompt using generative AI.